Loading...

 Employee onboarding is a crucial process in Human Resources (HR) that focuses on integrating new employees into an organization.
 It includes the steps and activities designed to help newcomers become familiar with their roles, the company culture, and the overall work environment.

-Template name: Employee onboarding
+Template name: Employee Onboarding

 Epic: Onboarding [name of new hire/department]